Hephaestus-Arm/HephaestusArm2/assembly.md

 # 13 Caibration Pose & Servo Horns

 The pose below is the calibration pose.
 It is where the servos assume they are when they boot up.
-Assemble your robot in this pose and do **not** rotate the servo at all doing so will mean you might need to take apart the robot later.
+Assemble your robot in this pose and do **not** rotate the servo at all.
+Doing so will mean you might need to take apart the robot later.

-Make sure to assmeble the robot in calibration mode doing so prevents issues with movement of the motors.

 <img src="armCalibration.png" width="300">

 ## 13.1 Servo 2

-Place Servo 2 into the Base 1 link.
+Place Servo 2 into the Link 1 Output Backet.

 <img src="photos/23.jpg" width="300">